mtumilowicz/scrum-notes/README.md

 * Product Owner responsibility
     * including content, availability, and ordering
     * items can be updated at any time by the Product Owner or at the Product Owner’s discretion
+* product have one Product Backlog, regardless of how many teams are used
 * used to describe the upcoming work on the product
 * ordered list of everything that is known to be needed in the product
     * lists all features, functions, requirements, enhancements, and fixes